modal-labs/libmodal/MIGRATION-GUIDE.md

 The beta release includes breaking changes to improve SDK ergonomics and align with general SDK best practices.
 While adapting requires some code changes, we believe these improvements make Modal easier to use going forward.

 The main changes are:

 - The SDKs now expose a central Modal Client object as the main entry point for interacting with Modal resources.
 - The interface for working with Modal object instances (Functions, Sandboxes, Images, etc.) is largely the same as before, with some naming changes.
+- Calling deployed Functions and classes now uses a new protocol for payload serialization which requires the deployed apps to use the Modal Python SDK 1.2 or newer.
 - Internally removed the global client (and config/profile data in global scope), moving all that to the Client type.
 - Consistent parameter naming across both SDKs: all `Options` structs/interfaces renamed to `Params`.
 - Go-specific changes: